temporalio/documentation/docs/node/signals.md

 ## Triggers

-Triggers are a concept unique to the Temporal Node SDK, useful for waiting for and then resolving or rejecting based on a signal.
+[Triggers](https://nodejs.temporal.io/api/classes/workflow.trigger) are a concept unique to the Temporal Node SDK.
+They allow you to wait for a Signal to be received.
+Inside the Signal, the Trigger is resolved, which allows the Workflow to continue, or rejected, which throws an error.

-They are a `PromiseLike` API which exposes `resolve` and `reject` methods.
+Triggers have a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)-like API which exposes `resolve` and `reject` methods.

 ```ts
 import {Trigger, CancelledError} from "@temporalio/workflow";